a1aks/Cytoscape_Course/README.md

 * https://journalofdigitalhumanities.org/1-1/demystifying-networks-by-scott-weingart/

-What is this?
+## Aims of the Course

 These tutorials provide a basic introduction to using Cytoscape to conduct network analysis of biological data.
-They're intended to be used with the data my students and I collected about early African-American silent film.
+They're intended to be used with the multi-omics data I collected about **Urothelial Cancer of the Bladder (UCB)**.
 However, anyone should be able to follow along.

 Here's what's included:
-•	Creating a basic Cytoscape network (that's this tutorial)
+•	Creating a basic Cytoscape network **(that's this tutorial)**
 •	Importing a node list and working with node attributes
 •	Selecting parts of your network
 •	Publishing your network diagram